-Not enough liquid added Measure ingredients accurately

-Flour may be passed use by date or be Try increasing liquid by 1 tablespoon at dry causing a time wet/dry imbalance
+Not enough liquid added Measure ingredients accurately Flour may be passed use by date, or be dry causing wet/dry imbalance Try increasing liquid by 1 tablespoon at a time

-Bread under baked with soggy center
+Bread under baked with soggy centre

-Too much liquid from fresh or canned fruit

-Always drain liquids well as specified in the recipe.

-Water may have to be reduced slightly

-Large amounts of rich ingredients like nuts, butter, dried fruits, syrup and grains will make dough heavy.
-This will slow down the rising the prevent the bread from baking through

-Measure ingredients accurately.
+Too much liquid from fresh or canned fruit Always drain liquids well as specified in the recipe.
+Water may have to be reduced slightly Large amounts of rich ingredients like nuts, butter, dried fruits, syrups and grains will make dough heavy.
+This will slow down the rising and prevent the bread from baking through Measure ingredients accurately.
 Never exceed the stated amounts in the recipe